sebastian-zieba/PACMAN/docs/source/quickstart.rst

     .. warning:: This step needs an internet connection!

-    .. note:: | At the beginning of every stage we read in again the pcf file located in the work directory (e.g. /home/zieba/Desktop/Projects/Open_source/PACMAN/run/run_2022-01-19_16-46-19_GJ1214_Hubble13021).
+    .. note:: | At the beginning of every stage we read in again the pcf file located in the work directory.
               | This ensures that any user-made changes to the pcf file will be considered when running a new stage.
-              | This means that the pcf file in the run directory (e.g., /home/zieba/Desktop/Projects/Open_source/PACMAN/run) is ONLY used in Stage 00.
+              | This means that the pcf file in the run directory is ONLY used in Stage 00.
 The same is true for the fit_par.txt file.
 So, after running Stage 00, PACMAN does not care anymore about the changes made to the pcf file and the fit_par file in the run directory.

 After running Stage 01 you should get an output like this: